Park palaces / Amalienburg

 This outwardly simple, yet noble, building, whose central section is slightly accentuated by a flat dome with a platform, houses a suite of rooms of striking unity.
 At the same time, however, the individual rooms are differentiated according to the precepts of French court art and in each case variously designed with great refinement.

 The Large Salon, or Hall of Mirrors, forms the centre of the pavilion.
-The Blue Cabinet and the Bedroom, or Yellow Room, adjoin to the south, whilst the Hunting Room and the Pheasant Room, or Indian Cabinet, abut to the north.
-The abbreviated wing structures accommodate the Dressing Room, the Dog and Gun Room, the Retirade and the Kitchen.
+The Blue Cabinet and the Yellow Room adjoin to the south, whilst the Hunting Room and the Indian Cabinet abut to the north.
+The wing structures accommodate the dressing room, the Dog Room, the Retirade and the State Kitchen.
 The richness of the decoration increases towards the centre, culminating in the Hall of Mirrors, a circular room with a flat dome.
-In this hall, detailing of the stucco work executed by Johann Baptist Zimmermann is less prominent.
-Silver, off white and delicate blue are the dominant colours.
-The alternation of windows, mirrors and doors, and the interplay of real and reflected light, seem to remove the room's borders, so that one feels as if one has been transposed into an open pavilion, half arbour, half grotto, above which is the firmament seen through the dome.